simeononsecurity/Windows-Optimize-Debloat/README.md

 # Windows-Optimize-Debloat
-*For those who seek to minimize their Windows 10 installs.*
+*For those who seek to minimize their Windows 10 and 11 installs.*

 **Note:** This script should work for most, if not all, systems without issue.
 While [@SimeonOnSecurity](https://github.com/simeononsecurity) creates, reviews, and tests each repo intensivly, we can not test every possible configuration nor does [@SimeonOnSecurity](https://github.com/simeononsecurity) take any responsibility for breaking your system.
 If something goes wrong, be prepared to submit an [issue](../../issues).
 Do not run this script if you don't understand what it does.

 ## Introduction:
-Windows 10 is an invasive and insecure operating system out of the box.
+Windows 10 and 11 is are invasive and insecure operating system out of the box.
 Organizations like [Microsoft](https://microsoft.com), [PrivacyTools.io](https://PrivacyTools.io), and others have recommended configuration changes to optimize and debloat the Windows 10 operating system.
 These changes are include blocking telemetry, deleting logs, and removing bloatware to name a few.
 This script aims to automate the configurations recommended by those organizations.

 ## Notes: